Priory consultant warns of cocaine risks after report of use in Bingo halls

 “The population are using more and more drugs of all sorts.
 People want something to take them away from the difficulties that they have.
 But people have got to admit they have a problem before others can do something to help them - and help often isn’t there.”

 He also urged more public education around the issue.

 The Sun visited 17 venues across the UK and wiped drug-testing swabs over toilet seats and cistern tops.
 The swabs, similar to those used by police, turn blue if the drug traces are found.
 Eight of the toilets swabbed tested positive for cocaine.

 Cocaine use in the UK

-Cocaine is one of the most commonly used drugs of abuse in the UK.
+Cocaine is one of the most commonly abused drugs in the UK.
 More than 2,000 people in their 60s, 70s and 80s sought help for problems relating to substance abuse in 2013 - double the number that were receiving treatment only five years ago.